-Because both mii_tx_clk and gmii_rx_clk are sourced by the external PHY device connected to the GMII/MII, it is not possible to share global transmitter or receiver clock resources across multiple instantiations of the core.
+Because both mii\tx\clk and gmii\rx\clk are sourced by the external PHY device connected to the GMII/MII, it is not possible to share global transmitter or receiver clock resources across multiple instantiations of the core.
 Each instance of the core requires its own endpoint clocking resources.
 RGMII provides a more optimal solution because it does allow transmitter clock resources to be shared.
-See Reduced Gigabit Media Independent Interface (RGMII).
+See RGMII for more information.

-Figure 3-87 illustrates three cores.
-However, more can be added using the same principle.
+Figure 3-88 shows the clock resource sharing for three cores.
+More cores can be added using the same principle.
 This is done by instantiating further cores.

-Figure 3-87: Clock Resource Sharing for Tri-Speed GMII
+Figure 3-88: Clock Resource Sharing for Tri-Speed GMII